Private equity takes gamble on Britain's unloved shopping centres

 BUSINESS PICKS UP

-Mat Oakley, commercial research director at Savills, said 67 centres were under offer or on the market at September-end, putting turnover for 2015 on track to exceed the long-term average of 4 billion pounds ($6 billion).
+Mat Oakley, commercial research director at Savills, said 67 centres were under offer or on the market at September-end, putting turnover for 2015 on track to exceed the long-term average of 4 billion pounds.

 "There is definitely an increase in private equity money, particularly from the U.S., going into the secondary... market as they chase heavily discounted assets," said Colm Lauder, senior associate at MSCI.